[?] Subscribe To This Site

 6 - How densely will you quilt this top?
 Quilting shrinks a quilt top by up to 5%.
 Therefore allow up to 5% extra room in both width and length for shrinkage.
 Adding a slightly deeper outer border is a great way to accommodate this.

-The following chart gives sample quilt sizes in inches
+The following chart gives sample quilt sizes

 Measurements are approximate and given for standard US mattresses